Shaun White Wins Gold In Halfpipe At The Winter Olympics

 SHAUN WHITE IS NOT HUMAN. #BestOfUS #WinterOlympics https://t.co/r5PfUbeROr pic.twitter.com/6MmQiSZGRh— NBC Olympics (@NBCOlympics) February 14, 2018

-ON his first run, White stepped up with an incredible array of tricks, height and precision, soaring above the halfpipe and landing cleanly.
+On his first run, White stepped up with an incredible array of tricks, height and precision, soaring above the halfpipe and landing cleanly.
 The judges rewarded him with a 94.25 — and that was nearly his best score of the day, after a stumble marred his second run.

 White began celebrating immediately, ripping his helmet off and throwing it, his arms raised above his head.
 But he would need another strong run to claim gold.